Fundamentals-of-Computer-Science/FunCS/content/Chapter 3.2 - Looping.md

 >- The current number
 >- Whether it was skipped or printed
 >
->Remember to identify the precondition, postcondition, and loop invariant for each exercise.
+>Remember to identify the precondition and postcondition for each exercise.

 In our next section, we'll explore different patterns of loops and how they can be used to solve various types of problems.
 But first, make sure you're comfortable with the basic while loop structure and can predict its behavior by thinking through the execution step by step.